Module Mirage

 val netif : ?group:string -> string -> network impl

 A custom network interface.
-Exposes a Key.interface key.
+Exposes a Runtime_arg.interface key.

 Ethernet configuration